mustafakaba/mustafakaba.github.io/_pages/publications.md

 * <span style="color:Black"> Leadership, Social Networks and Workplace Climate Through a Gender Lens *(with [Sule Alan](https://sulealan.com/), [Gozde Corekcioglu](https://www.gozdecorekcioglu.com), [Matthias Sutter](https://www.coll.mpg.de/matthias-sutter))* </span>

-	 <font size="2.5">  Using uniquely detailed data from over 1700 professionals in 23 large corporations, we show that the gender of leaders has a significant impact on the structure of social networks within firms.
+	 <font size="2.5">   Using uniquely detailed data from over 2000 professionals in 23 large corporations, we show that the gender of leaders has a significant impact on the structure of social networks within firms.
+We document that female leaders do not possess ``male-like'' characteristics but rather preserve their female qualities that help them shape social interactions and workplace climate differently from male leaders.
 Homophilic professional ties among male workers characterize departments with male leadership.
-Female leadership breaks male homophily and create a less segregated workplace.
+Female leadership breaks male homophily and eliminates the gender difference in homophilic professional and personal interactions.
 Under female leadership, both males and females establish more professional links with their female colleagues.
-Workplace climate is healthier when workers establish professional support links with their leaders, and female leaders are significantly more likely than male leaders to develop such links with their female subordinates.
-Our results suggest that increasing female presence in corporate decision-making positions may be a profitable way to improve organizational culture. </font>
+Workplace climate is healthier when workers establish professional and personal support links with their leaders, and female leaders are significantly more likely than male leaders to develop such links with their female subordinates.
+However, female employees depict a gloomy workplace climate when working under non-supportive female leaders.
+Our results highlight the importance of supportive leadership, and suggest that increasing female presence in corporate decision-making positions may be an effective way to improve organizational culture. </font>

 	[Draft available soon](){: .btn--research}{:target="_blank"}